 This course focuses on exploration of career development in students' respective majors.
-Students will study: career options and career ladders in their fields of study; be exposed to discipline conferences; certification requirements; commonly used journals; job opportunities; discipline controversies; resume development; professional standards; and leaders in their fields.
-University, local and national professional resources will be reviewed.
+Students will study career options and career ladders in their fields of study and be exposed to discipline conferences; certification requirements; commonly used journals; job opportunities; discipline controversies; resume development; professional standards; and leaders in their fields.
 This course must be completed prior to enrolling in a practicum or internship for psychology or human services.